line/lighthouse/README.md

 Furthermore, Lighthouse supports [audio moment retrieval](https://h-munakata.github.io/Language-based-Audio-Moment-Retrieval/), a task to identify relevant moments from an audio input based on a given text query.

 ## News
+- [2024/10/6] Our paper has been accepted at EMNLP2024, system demonstration track.
 - [2024/09/25] Our work ["Language-based audio moment retrieval"](https://arxiv.org/abs/2409.15672) has been released.
 Lighthouse supports AMR.
 - [2024/08/22] Our demo paper is available on arXiv.
 Any comments are welcome: [Lighthouse: A User-Friendly Library for Reproducible Video Moment Retrieval and Highlight Detection](https://www.arxiv.org/abs/2408.02901).